mveillon/lisser/README.md

 This will install all dependent libraries and create template files for you to populate.
 If you run this command more than once, it will prompt you before overwriting any files in case you've added any data.
 This can be disabled by adding the `-F` or `--force` flag to the python3 command.

 You can also set up the spreadsheets for a previous year using the `-y {year}` or `--year={year}` option.
+See **CLI_Usage**.

+# Running the Code

 ## Input

 The input spreadsheet can be an Excel sheet (.xlsx), a Numbers file (.numbers), a .csv file, or a .txt file formatted like a .csv.
 It should have a row for every transaction in which the user spent money that year.

+The year does not have to complete, but the year of every transaction should be the same (i.e. it should start no sooner than January 1st and end no later than December 31st the same year).

-Note that income does not belong in these spreadsheets.
+Note that income does not belong in this spreadsheet.

 The spreadsheet needs, at minimum, the following columns: